Requirements and procedures and policies related to student fees, charges and refund policies

 Student and Technology Fee

-These fees are charged at the beginning of each academic quarter.
+These fees are charged at the beginning of each academic term.
 These fees assist NEIT in providing: the required hardware and software throughout the institution; internet accessibility; and university-sponsored services such as student accident insurance, the maintenance of the student parking areas, parking stickers, and the I.D./Library card.
 See the tuition and fee schedule for current rates.

-A laboratory fee is charged at the beginning of each academic quarter and is used to cover the costs of equipment and material used in all technical courses.
+A laboratory fee is charged at the beginning of each academic term and is used to cover the costs of equipment and material used in all technical courses.
 See the tuition and fee schedule for current rates.

 There may be other incidental charges assessed for certain courses to cover material that will be consumed during the period of study.